davidtaing/davidtaing.github.io/_posts/2021-09-27-Building-A-Real-Estate-Application.md

 ## Ten Thousand Foot View

 I plan on building the following three APIs for my backend.
-- Core API - Handles the core property management functionality outlined above,
+- The Core API - Handles the core property management functionality outlined above,
-- Users API - AuthN & AuthZ,
+- The Users API - AuthN & AuthZ,
-- Mailing API - Allows our users to send single or batch emails or sms to others.
-This should only be available to real estate agents and not landlords and tenants.
+- The Mailing API - Allows our users to send single or batch emails or sms to others.
+This should only be available to real estate agents and not available to landlords and tenants.

 And in the future, if my mind and body are willing:
 - Landlords API - Allows landlords to view information and documents relating to their properties,